trifoil/trifoil/README.md

 Linux life (fedora)

-New but very enthusiastic to TrueNAS
+New but very enthusiastic to TrueNAS, PFSense and everything open source

 UwU